alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-02/part-01/day-010/day-10-1-egw.md

 ---
-title: EGW Reading
+title: 'Intro: The Vineyard of the Lord PK 15-22'
-subtitle: "Intro: The Vineyard of the Lord PK 15-22"
+subtitle: EGW Reading
 ---

 Introduction—The Vineyard of the Lord